k-bosko/k-bosko.github.io/_posts/2019-08-28-Personal-Website-Mission-accomplished.md

 As an undergrad, I learned some basic HTML and CSS and created a simple webpage in a class project.
 I haven't thought back then that I would have a fully functional personal website one day with all the modern features like social sharing, tagging, related posts and so on.
 {: .text-justify}

-All this became possible thanks to [Michael Rose and his Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/about/) [Jekyll](https://jekyllrb.com) theme!
+All this became possible thanks to [Michael Rose and his Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/about/) responsive [Jekyll](https://jekyllrb.com) theme!
 I really loved the minimalistic design and the ability to customize a lot of features!
 The theme is also very well documented and has lots of examples.
 Using Markdown for writing HTML makes blogging a lot easier.
 {: .text-justify}

 Another killer feature is that you can host your website on [GitHub pages](https://pages.github.com) for free!